DEPARTMENT of PHYSICAL SCIENCES

 Instructor: Dr. Kaitlyn Towle

-Prerequisites: A minimum grade of B- in a 391 and consent of the department.
-Please email the Chair (rezaniav@macewan.ca) to obtain a permission number.
+Prerequisites: A minimum grade of C- in CHEM 391 and consent of the departmentPermission required: Yes.
+Students can email the chair at rezaniav@macewan.ca to request a permission number.